bentoml/BentoML/docs/source/integrations/mlflow.rst

 This allows BentoML to dynamically find the given dependency file based on a user-defined environment variable.
-In this case, the ``bentoml get`` CLI returns the path to the target MLflow model folder and expose it to ``bentoml build`` via the env var.
+In this case, the ``bentoml get`` CLI returns the path to the target MLflow model folder and expose it to ``bentoml build`` via the environment variable ``BENTOML_MLFLOW_MODEL_PATH``:
-``BENTOML_MLFLOW_MODEL_PATH``:

 .. code-block:: bash